 Australian Open – Melbourne Park, Melbourne (Grand Slam Event)

 The first of the four major tennis tournaments on the calendar, the Australian Open is a bucket list event for fans around the world.
-It’s the largest annual sporting event in the Southern hemisphere and has taken place at Melbourne Park since 1988, though the tournament dates back to 1905.
+It’s one of the largest sporting events in the Southern hemisphere and has taken place at Melbourne Park since 1988, though the tournament dates back to 1905.

 The Australian Open is played on a hard-court surface and has been dominated by Novak Djokovic in recent years.
 He’s won the tournament nine times since 2008, giving him the record of most singles titles at the event.